How to Increase Customer Lifetime Value: 12 Proven Strategies for E-commerce

 10. Optimize the Post-Purchase Onboarding Experience

-Onboarding should answer three questions for the customer: How do I get the most value from what I purchased?
+Onboarding should answer three questions for the customer: How do I get the most value from what I bought?
 What else does this brand offer that I might like?
 Why should I come back?
+Tactical pieces include unboxing quality, setup or usage guides via email, a branded customer portal with order history and recommendations, and a prompt to join the community (social, SMS list, loyalty program).

 11. Create a Referral Program

-Referral programs increase CLV in two ways: they bring in new customers at lower CAC, and the act of referring strengthens the referrer's commitment to the brand.
+Referral programs raise CLV in two ways.
+They bring in new customers at lower CAC, and the act of referring strengthens the referrer's commitment to the brand.
 Customers who refer others have 16-25% higher CLV than non-referring customers.
+Effective referral structures reward both sides; the most common is dual-sided, e.g. the referrer gets $15 store credit and the friend gets 15% off their first order.
+Time the prompt to peak satisfaction: right after delivery, or after a positive review is submitted.

 12. Establish VIP and Tiered Customer Programs

-• Clear qualification criteria: Spend $500/year or place 6+ orders to reach Gold status
+• Clear qualification criteria: Spend $500/year or place 6+ orders to reach Gold

 • Meaningful benefits: Free shipping, extended returns, early access to new products, dedicated support